oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         3 details     Department(&dept)   // Field that selects which Choice element must be present }

-#### 3.2.2.3 Field Flattening
+#### 3.2.2.3 Field Pathnames
-Fields where FieldType is Enumerated, Choice, Map, or Record may include the *flatten* option.
+Fields where FieldType is Enumerated, Choice, Map, or Record may include the *path* option.
 Field names of the nested definition are qualified by the enclosing field name to prevent collisions, forming a relative path using the field separator (FS - [Section 3.1.1](#311-name-formats)) character.

-Flattening may be used to extend a set of fields with fields defined elsewhere, or to apply constraints such as mutual exclusion to a subset of fields.
+Pathnames may be used to extend a set of fields with fields defined elsewhere, or to apply constraints such as mutual exclusion to a subset of fields.

 **Example:**